1. Determine how the sun impacts ballplayers.

-3. Stake out 2nd Base.
+3. Stake out second base.

 To find the location for 1st base, extend the measuring tape from 2nd base in the direction where the approximate location for 1st base will be.
-Be sure to measure the required distance according to your league.
+Be sure to measure using the required distance according to your league.
 Then, extend a second measuring tape from your home plate stake toward 1st base.
-The point at which these two tapes intersect with equal distances from home plate to 1st and 1st base to 2nd is where you will place another stake.
+You will place another stake at the point at which the two tapes intersect using equal distances from home-to-1st and 2nd-to-1st.
 This point will be the back outside corner of 1st base.
 Repeat this process to find the location of 3rd base.

 5. Locate the pitching mound.